morta123456/Wine_Quality_Prediction/README.md

 - Visualize key feature importances

 ## 📈 Results
 - XGBoost achieved a classification accuracy of **91%** on the test set.
-- Top predictive features: Residual Sugar, Fixed Acidity, and Citric Acid.
+- The top three predictive features are Residual Sugar, Fixed Acidity, and Citric Acid.

 ## 🛠 Tech stack
 - 🐍 Python 3.8+